Carthage Senior High School (Carthage, Missouri): Location and campus

 The new campus was completed in March 2009 and opened that same year in August.
-The building houses 9th through 12th grades and the former senior high, now the junior high, is home to 7th and 8th graders.
+The building houses 9th through 12th grades and the former senior high, now the 6th Grade Center, is home to the 6th graders in Carthage.
 Carthage High School is now located on the southeastern edge of town on River Street close to the facilities of the Fair Acres YMCA.
-In fact, the high school soccer and swim teams use the YMCA's pool and soccer fields to practice.
-The new Technical Center opened in 2010 on the high school campus.
+In fact, the high school softball and swim teams use the YMCA's pool and softball fields to practice.
+The South Technical Center on the High School campus opened in 2010 on the high school campus, and it received an addition in 2021, adding the west wing to the building.

-Notably, the school's football stadium and related practice facilities are still located on the campus of the Carthage Middle School, on Centennial Avenue.
-There have been attempts in recent years to construct a new stadium on the land adjacent to the high school along with a separate soccer/track and field complex and much more.
+Notably, the school's old football stadium and related practice facilities are still located on the campus of the Carthage Junior High, on Centennial Avenue.
+There is a new stadium on the land adjacent to the high school along with a separate soccer/track and field complex and much more.

-Nearing the end of the 2016, there was a new stadium/field house being constructed on the land adjacent to the current school.
+Nearing the end of 2016, there was a new stadium/field house being constructed on the land adjacent to the current school.
 David Haffner Stadium was completed and released to the public in June 2017.